 Mike is a graduate from Maryville University who worked in the lab from 2012-2014 as a lab tech.
 His work focused on improving methods for capturing ambient hydrogen sulfide on photographic film as a means to generate high-resolution spatial maps of sulfide abundance and isotopic composition (e.g., following analysis on SIMS instrumentation).
 In addition, Mike served as a jack-of-all-trades within the lab, helping out everywhere on a variety of projects.

 Rachel worked in the lab on an undergraduate research project investigating the evolution of Mesozoic carbon cycling in the Umbria-Marche basin, Italy.
-Rachel is currently serving in the Peace Corps in Senegal!
+Rachel is currently working for a non profit focusing on water issues in the Houston area!

 Paul joined the group in October 2009 as a research scientist.
 His research focused on biogeochemical perturbations associated with mass extinctions, particularly focusing on the isotopic composition of carbon and sulfur phases in the sedimentary record.
 Paul left the group in 2012 to work for Thermo back in his homeland of Australia.